alec-loftus/Peptide_Folding_Classifier/README.md

 # Peptide_Folding_Classifier

-We seek a classifier that will predict if a protein sequence (+3D coordinates) will fold.
+We have created here a classifier that will predict if a protein sequence will fold.
 In this repository we test a variety of non-deep machine learning models and a deep learning model to evaluate the folding propensity of intrinsically disordered proteins (IDP)s.
-ML Models included in this repository are SVM, DT, RF, KNN, and a deep learning feedforward neural network.
+ML Models included in this repository are support vector machines (SVM), decision trees (DT), random forests (RF), k-nearest neighbors (KNN), and a deep learning feedforward neural network.
 Simulated IDP data was provided by Dr. Peter Kekenes-Huskey for use in training models.
 Scikit-learn was used to train the ML models on the datasets.
 The data.py script generated training and testing subsets of data for use, which are stored in the 'splitData' folder.

 # Installing Packages